 With Advanced Coupons, you’ll get an all-in-one solution for your coupon needs.
 You’ll be able to quickly and easily create gift cards, store credit, BOGO deals, and more.

-Moreover, since the free version of Advanced Coupon includes the store credit feature, it’s much more affordable than the WooCommerce Store Credit extension.
-Still, you’ll get lots of useful features if you opt for one of our premium plans, you can even choose a bundle that offers gift card and loyalty program functionality.
+Since the free version of Advanced Coupon includes the store credit feature, it’s much more affordable than other extensions (can’t beat free, right?!).
+Still, even if you bought the premium version you get a lot of other useful features too, you can even choose a bundle that offers gift card and loyalty program functionality.

 How To Use WooCommerce Store Credit (3 Steps)